Personal Branding: 7 steps to create yours + definition

 The more people you know, the more legitimacy you will gain with your contacts.
 This allows you to close more deals, and in an easier way.

-By improving your visibility through personal branding, you also attract potential customers.
+By improving your visibility through personal reputation, you also attract potential customers.
 As a result, you increase your sales and collect more commissions. 🤑

 In summary, everyone benefits from developing their personal brand.